-Ms. Gregory was appointed President of the Company in March 2023.
-She previously served as our Chief Financial Officer from 2021 to March 2023 and served as our Chief Operating Officer from 2016 to March 2023.
+Orla Gregory was appointed President in March 2023.
+She previously served as our Chief Operating Officer from July 2016 to March 2023 and concurrently as our Chief Financial Officer from September 2021 to March 2023.
 Since joining us in 2003, Ms. Gregory has held increasingly senior roles, including Chief Integration Officer from 2015 to 2016, Executive Vice President of Mergers and Acquisitions of our subsidiary, Enstar Limited, from 2014 to 2015, Senior Vice President of Mergers and Acquisitions from 2009 to 2014, and Financial Controller from 2003 to 2009.
 Ms. Gregory previously served as a Financial Controller of Irish European Reinsurance Company Ltd. in Ireland, an Investment Accountant with Ernst & Young Bermuda, and as a Financial Accountant for QBE Insurance & Reinsurance (Europe) Limited.